gportay/cqfd6/README.md

 The `.cqfdrc` file supports Unix shell and .ini comments: words after the character `#` or `;` are ignored to the end of the line.

+### Include files

+The `include` directive causes _cqfd_ to parse a give file, and to include that file's contents at the location of the include statement.

 ### Using build flavors

 In some cases, it may be desirable to build the project using variations of the